briancappello/flask-unchained/docs/tutorial/02_views_templates_and_static_assets.rst

 .. code:: bash

-   mkdir -p templates static \
+   mkdir -p static templates/site \
-     && touch templates/layout.html templates/_navbar.html templates/_flashes.html
+     && touch templates/layout.html templates/_navbar.html templates/_flashes.html templates/site/index.html

 These directories are the standard locations the :class:`~flask.Flask` constructor expects, so they will automatically be used.
-(Note however that if just created either of these directories, then you will need to restart the development server for them to be picked up by it.)
+(Note however that if you just created either of these directories, then you will need to restart the development server for them to be picked up by it.)

 Our site looks pretty weak as it stands.
 Let's add Bootstrap to spruce things up a bit: